agda/agda/doc/user-manual/getting-started/installation.rst

   standard library see https://nixos.org/manual/nixpkgs/unstable/#agda.

-* The old way (deprecated): As Agda is a Haskell package available from hackage you can install it like any other haskell package.
-To install Agda.
-This version does not provide any support for working with Agda libraries, you are on your own.
+* The old way (deprecated): As Agda is a Haskell package available from Hackage you can install it like any other Haskell package:

   .. code-block:: bash

     nix-env -f "<nixpkgs>" -iA haskellPackages.Agda

+  This approach does not provide any special support for working with Agda libraries.

 OS X
 ----